 The Latest Advancements in Materials Technology

-Hyperlite Mountain Gear (HMG) is committed to researching, developing, and keeping up to date with the latest advancements in materials technology in order to deliver products that achieve an optimal balance between strength, weight and performance.
-In striving to achieve this balance, we believe that, ounce-for-ounce, our products are the most durable lightweight and ultralight gear available contributing to increased performance and increased enjoyment of your sport.
+We are committed to researching, developing and keeping up to date with the latest advancements in materials technology in order to deliver products that achieve an optimal balance between strength, weight and performance.
+Ideal for minimalist gear that’s going to be used hard, Dyeema® Cuben Fiber is lightweight, durable and waterproof.
+Devoid of the unnecessary, it helps people increase speed, efficiency and overall enjoyment of the outdoors.

-HMG has tested the various Cuben fiber weights and has determined that CF8 (.78 oz/yd) is the most appropriate variety for lightweight and ultralight shelters.
-CF8 is used in the manufacture of all HMG tarps and for various components of its other products.
+Hyperlite Mountain Gear has tested the various Cuben Fiber weights and has determined that CF8 (.78 oz/yd) is the most appropriate variety for lightweight and ultralight shelters.
+CF8 is used in the manufacture of all our tarps and for various components of our other products.

-CF11 (1.14 oz/yd) is a heavier and more highly durable variety of Cuben fiber used for the floor of all HMG shelters and in any other areas of production where added strength is required, such as tie-out points.
-This additional reinforcement contributes to the strength, durability, and product life of HMG gear.
+CF11 (1.14 oz/yd) is a heavier and more highly durable variety of Cuben Fiber used for the floor of all our shelters and in any other areas of production where added strength is required, such as tie-out points.
+This additional reinforcement contributes to the strength, durability, and product life of Hyperlite Mountain Gear.

-Used as the primary HMG pack material, this fabric is a unique rip-stop Cuben Fiber/Polyester hybrid.
-Only slightly heavier than our other Cuben fiber versions, this high-performance, rip-stop material can withstand over twice the weight and strain as Cuben fiber alone, and is 100% waterproof.
+Used as the primary Hyperlite Mountain Gear pack material, this fabric is a unique rip-stop Cuben Fiber/Polyester hybrid.
+Only slightly heavier than our other Cuben Fiber versions, this high-performance, rip-stop material can withstand over twice the weight and strain as Cuben Fiber alone, and is 100% waterproof.

 No-See-Um Mesh Netting

-No-See-Um mesh is made from a light weight polyester monofilament yarn knit to withstand fraying or yarn shifting.
+No-see-um mesh is made from a light weight polyester monofilament yarn knit to withstand fraying or yarn shifting.
 This durable ultra-fine fabric is made to stop the smallest of bugs with a pattern of over 4000 micro holes per square inch, and even if the fabric is cut, the raw edge will not unravel.
-No-See-Um is used in all of HMG’s shelter inserts.
+No-see-um is used in all of Hyperlite Mountain Gear's shelter inserts.

 Wicking Mesh Fabric

-Wide open hexagon grid nylon used for pocket mesh on the exteriors of HMG packs.
+Wide open hexagon grid nylon used for pocket mesh on the exteriors of Hyperlite Mountain Gear packs.
 This is a strong mesh that, due to the shape of the pattern, flexes just enough to provide a slight stretch in the material.
 This proves helpful in keeping stored items snug.

 Spectra Core Guy Lines

 This is Spectra core, polyester exterior line.
-It is incredibly strong and HMG uses 2.8 mm for its shelters, 1.4 mm for its medium and large stuff sacks and 0.9 mm for its small stuff sacks.
-All guy lines are custom made for color and to most efficiently work with the HMG linelocks.
-Please note that the shelter guylines are slightly thicker, and thus slightly heavier than required.
-This is due to current limitations on hardware procurement.
-We are working on getting smaller linelocks in order to employ thinner Spectra core guylines.
+It is incredibly strong and Hyperlite Mountain Gear uses 2.8 mm for its shelters and 1.4 mm for its stuff sacks.
+All guy lines are custom made for color and to most efficiently work with the Hyperlite Mountain Gear linelocks.

-HMG has had independent strength tests performed on a variety of cuben fiber bonding techniques including taping, stitching and a combination of the two.
+Hyperlite Mountain Gear has had independent strength tests performed on a variety of Cuben Fiber bonding techniques including taping, stitching and a combination of the two.
 Based on these tests as well as our own field testing, it has been determined that the most appropriate technique depends on the application of the seam.
 For example, our tarp ridgeline seams involve a multi-step bonding process, with multiple tapes, creating a ridgeline that is stronger than the fabric itself.
 This allows the opportunity for a tightly pitched tarp capable to withstand high winds, or even snow.
 We also employ flat taped seams, stitched seams, and combination seams depending on the seam application, in order to produce the strongest products possible.